Student Loan vs Invest Calculator

 What this calculation does not capture

 The simulation assumes both rates stay fixed for the entire horizon.
 Real student loan rates can be variable, and real investment returns are stochastic — the calculator's expected return is a long-run assumption, not a guarantee.
-The model also does not capture: tax treatment of investment returns (which can reduce the net investment outcome by 0.5 to 2 percentage points annually for taxable accounts), sequence-of-returns risk on the investment side, what the borrower does with the freed cash flow after the loan clears in the accelerated path, prepayment penalties on some loans, employer matching on retirement accounts, and the value of debt-free flexibility (no minimum payment obligation) versus the value of a larger investment balance.
+The model also does not capture: tax treatment of investment returns (which can reduce the net investment outcome by 0.5 to 2 percentage points annually for taxable accounts), sequence-of-returns risk on the investment side, prepayment penalties on some loans, employer matching on retirement accounts, and the value of debt-free flexibility (no minimum payment obligation) versus the value of a larger investment balance.

 How to read the verdict

-The headline label says which path produces the higher projected nominal value at the end of the horizon.
-It does not say which path is the right one for the borrower's situation.
-A higher projected investment value comes with market risk; a higher interest-saved figure comes with the certainty of debt removal but a lower nominal terminal value.
-The calculator surfaces the math so the comparison can be made on equal terms; the actual choice depends on factors the calculator does not model.
+The headline label says which path produces the higher projected portfolio at the end of the horizon.
+It does not say which path is right for the borrower.
+The invest-first portfolio carries market risk for the full horizon; the repay-first path removes the debt sooner, a certain saving, before investing the freed payment.
+Both end debt-free and spend the same cash, so the gap is a like-for-like comparison, but the actual choice depends on risk tolerance and factors the calculator does not model.

 Inputs